kbakande/kbakande/README.md

    #### Pipeline Visualization

-   Below is a visualization of the MLPlatform pipeline components as executed on Vertex AI:
+   Below is a visualization of the MLOPS Platform pipeline components as executed on Vertex AI:

    ![MLPlatform Pipeline on Vertex AI](images/mlpipeline.png)